Aiven-Labs/nextjs-netlify-mysql/tutorial.md

-# Robust and Secure: Deploy Scalable JAM Stack Applications on Netlify with MySQL and Redis
+# Robust and Secure: Deploy Scalable JAM Stack Applications on Netlify with MySQL and Aiven for Caching

-This tutorial guides you through deploying a [Netlify](https://www.netlify.com/) web application with an [Aiven for PostgreSQL](https://aiven.io/mysql) and [Aiven for Redis®](https://aiven.io/redis) backend.
+This tutorial guides you through deploying a [Netlify](https://www.netlify.com/) web application with an [Aiven for MySQL](https://aiven.io/mysql) and [Aiven for Caching](https://aiven.io/caching) backend.

 The sample application used in this tutorial is a cooking recipe library displaying open source [recipe data](https://www.kaggle.com/datasets/thedevastator/better-recipes-for-a-better-life).
-It's built in [Next.js](https://nextjs.org/), which can be deployed to Netlify with ease, and connects to PostgreSQL with [Prisma](https://www.prisma.io/) and Redis with [ioredis](https://www.npmjs.com/package/ioredis).
+It's built in [Next.js](https://nextjs.org/), which can be deployed to Netlify with ease, and connects to PostgreSQL with [Prisma](https://www.prisma.io/) and Aiven for Caching with [ioredis](https://www.npmjs.com/package/ioredis).

-The source code for the application is available on GitHub at https://github.com/dewan-ahmed/nextjs-netlify-mysql-redis.
+The source code for the application is available on GitHub at https://github.com/Aiven-Labs/nextjs-netlify-mysql.

 # Before you begin